davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   .. index:: caret

 ^
-  This constraint is analogous to ? but it disparages slightly the alternative only if the operand with the ^ needs a reload.
+  This constraint is analogous to :samp:`?` but it disparages slightly the alternative only if the operand with the :samp:`^` needs a reload.

   .. index:: $ in constraint

   .. index:: dollar sign

 $
-  This constraint is analogous to ! but it disparages severely the alternative only if the operand with the $ needs a reload.
+  This constraint is analogous to :samp:`!` but it disparages severely the alternative only if the operand with the :samp:`$` needs a reload.

   .. _modifiers: